fidsusj/HateSpeechDetection/docs/milestone/README.md

 Furthernore tokenization works better using the lemmas instead of word stems (e.g. We'll becomes ["we","will"] and not ["we", "'ll"].
 Some examples are covered in the test written for the corpus building process.

-## Text Representation

-### Word Embeddings using Word2Vec

-During the training process of the Word2Vec model, the following hyperparameters were chosen:

-- Tokens with a frequency less than 20 were discarded
-- Window size is set to two in both directions
-- Word vectors contain a dimensionality of 300
-- Learning rate is set to 0.03 and decreases until 0.0007

-Note that these values are first experimental values and have not been evaluated yet.
-The model was saves as a pickle file to avoid retraining in the following steps.

-### TF-IDF
-...

 ## Data Analysis